Document Type: Canon

 Mental Model

-Together they form the operational framework of MWMS.
+Together they form the operational coordination system of MWMS.

 Final Principle